nosousa/OGcourse_F16/README.md

 	* Problem set solutions, both written and code portions, will be turned in via a pull request from your private [GitHub.com](https://git-scm.com/) repository which is a fork of the class master repository on my account.
 (You will need to set up a GitHub account if you do not already have one.)
 	* Problem sets will be due on the day listed in the Daily Course Outline section of this syllabus (see below) unless otherwise specified.
 Late homework will not be graded.
 * **Midterm:** The midterm will be given on the day listed in the Daily Course Outline below and will cover the material up to that point in the course.
 * **Final Exam:** The final exam will be comprehensive and will be given on Tuesday, Dec.
-6, from 10:30a.m. to 12:30p.m. in our classroom.
+6, from 10:30a.m. to 12:30p.m. in our classroom (Saieh 102).

 ## Daily Course Schedule

-## Course schedule (lite)

 | Date | Day | Topic | Readings | Homework |
 |------|-----|-------|----------|----------|